pulsar-edit/package-backend/docs/reference/Source_Documentation.md

 ### database~getFeaturedThemes() ⇒ <code>object</code>
 Collects the hardcoded featured themes array from the storage.js module.
-Then uses this.getPackageCollectionByName to retreive details of the package.
+Then uses this.getPackageCollectionByName to retrieve details of the package.

 **Kind**: inner method of [<code>database</code>](#module_database)
 **Returns**: <code>object</code> - A server status object.